rdkcentral/Lightning-CLI/README.md

 lng build
 ```

-_Run this command in the root of the Lightning App you want to build_
+_Run this command in the root folder of the Lightning App you want to build_

 ### Serve